Stage 1: Rear-Facing Car Seats

 Before you know it, you blink and your “little one” is now in the double digits and the end of their car seat journey is in sight.
 You’ll know if your big kid is ready to graduate from the booster to the vehicle seat when their back and bottom are pushed all the way against the backrest and:

 - The knees bend naturally at the end of the seat and feet touch the floor

 - The vehicle lap belt fits across the thighs

-- The shoulder belt fits across the shoulder and chest4
+- The shoulder belt fits across the shoulder and chest

-As your child grows, they may become anxious to ride in the vehicle seat like their older sibling, but there is no need to rush.
+Every child is different, but most kids graduate to the vehicle seat between the ages of 8 to 12, per the NHTSA.
+As your child grows, they may become anxious to ride in the vehicle seat like their older sibling, but there is no need to rush and skip crucial car seat stages.
 A well-fitted and properly installed car seat is the safest way to transport your precious cargo.